10 Best Barefoot Running Shoes: The Naturalist’s Guide

 - For runners who are unable to maintain a forefoot-first stride, this has responsibility to absorb the harmful impact caused by the heel strike.

-- According to several researches, most runners in shoes with high heel drops have attendance to run with heel-first strides leading to vertical loading on the joints and feet which is claimed to be a significant factor in running injuries.
+- According to several researches, most runners who are wearing shoes that have higher heel drops have attendance to run with heel-first strides leading to vertical loading on the joints and feet which is claimed to be a significant factor in running injuries.

 - Traditional running shoes also keep the heel in place on flat surfaces that may lead to the types of repetitive motions and cause injuries.

 According to A Randomized Crossover Study showed some differences of effectiveness each type of running shoe.
 No shoe can offer the barefoot condition absolutely, even the no cushioned minimal shoe.
 Running with bare feet, the runners often have the smallest amount of ankle dorsiflexion, a shorter stride, and a higher cadence.

 The zero cushion shoes provide the rather same results to barefoot about foot strike, and for ankle angle, they had intermediate values.
 Stride rate is decreased from the zero cushion shoe to the traditional shoe, but step length is increased from the zero cushion to the traditional shoe.

 One of the first benefits of barefoot running is that it helps to remove the heel lift of most shoes, helping the Achilles tendon and calf muscle stretch and lengthen, possibly reducing injuries, such as calf pulls or Achilles tendonitis caused by short, tight motion.

 According to some experts, wearing shoes causes the small muscles in our feet to be weakened and the ligaments, tendons, allowing the natural arches to stop doing their job.
 They also believe that the result of supportive shoe inserts, extra cushioning and orthotics is poor foot biomechanics and increased risk of foot, leg and knee injuries.
-Runners in shoes often land on their heels, basically using the padding built into the shoes.
+Runners wearing shoes with a higher drop often make their landings right onto their heels, basically relying solely on the shoe’s larger amount of padding.